bcolemutech/dol-project-site/index.md

 # Dominion of Light

 This is the start of a great journey.
 The creation of Dominion of Light the game.
-This game is a Google Cloud hosted world.
-The first phase of the game is a web based app.
-As the game world evolves new features will be released to the app.
-The web app will be used to build out the SDK for future phases (Unity).

 ## Mission